 Himalayan Buddhism & Monastic Traditions

 As the road climbs toward Tawang, prayer flags begin to flutter, and the world feels quieter.
 This is Monpa land.
-The Monpa tribe lives among snow-fed mountains, guided by Tibetan Buddhism.
+The Monpa tribe lives among snow-fed mountains, guided by Tibetan Buddhism in Tawang and nearby areas like Dirang and Bomdila of Arunachal Pradesh.
+You can try traditional food made from Yak Cheese and Thukpa and special butter tea in the Monpa tribes village.

 Early morning monastery chants, shared meals in warm wooden homes, stories told beside hearth fires as snow falls outside.
-The Monpa way of life slows even the most restless traveler.
+The Monpa way of life slows even the most restless traveller.

 Nyishi Tribe – Forest Guardians of Arunachal Pradesh